Laguna1989/obsidian_notes/Learnings/books/Mark Seeman - Dependency Injection.md

 * What are myths that you have heard about when talking about DI?
 * Page 11 mentions the Liskov Substitution Principle (LSP).
 Can you give an example from your current project where the LSP is used?
-* Page 11 mentions the Single Responsibility principle (SRP).
+* Page 11 mentions the [[Single Responsibility Principle]] (SRP).
 Can you provide an example from your current project where this is violated?
 What lead to this issue?
 * Page 14 mentions the Open Close Principle (OCP).
 * The LSP, OCP and SRP are three of the SOLID Principles.
 What other principles are part of SOLID?
 * Name one stable and one volatile dependency in your current project